 Gather Inspired by her own warm memories of gathering with family around delicious food, Angela Bullentini Wolf founded Gather in the old Horseshoe Club building in the newly revitalized Downtown Carson City.
-It offers wholesome, seasonal, farm-to-table cuisine prepared lovingly in small batches.
+Gather offers wholesome, seasonal, farm-to-table cuisine prepared lovingly in small batches.
 Dishes range from rustic salads and grain bowls to quiches, burgers, sandwiches, pastas, seafood, steaks, and vegetarian dishes.
-Craft beers, cocktails, and an extensive wine list also available.
-Open 11 a.m. – 8 p.m.
-Tues. – Sat.
+Craft beers, cocktails, and an extensive wine list also are available.
+Open 11 a.m. – 8 p.m. (last seating) Tues. – Sat.
 402 N. Carson St.; 775-433-0200; Gathercc.com; Find Gather Carson City on Facebook.

 L.A.
 Bakery Café & Eatery The restaurant’s philosophy is nothing but the best.
 L.A.
 Bakery has established itself as one of the most distinctive, chic bakeries in Northern Nevada.
 European and Mediterranean pastries (such as amazing baklava), cakes, cupcakes, and other artistically baked creations are freshly made daily from natural and organic ingredients.
 You’ll find breakfast and lunch menus as well.
 Many varieties of gluten-free, vegan, and sugar-free products are available.
 Locally roasted, low-acid coffee and espresso; locally raised, grass-fed beef patties; all-natural and gluten-free breads; and vegan and gluten-free soups all are served here.
 Catering is offered as well.
 Open 7 a.m. – 5 p.m.
 Mon. – Fri., 8 a.m. – 3 p.m.
 Sat.
 Closed Sun.
 1280 N. Curry St.; 775-885-2253; Labakerycafe.com; Find LA Bakery on Facebook and Instagram.